 , a synthetic contender that was completely dry after just 90 minutes.
 Overall, because of the quick drying speed of this sock (and it's performance in the field), we'd recommend it for both dry and wet conditions.

 A look at the comparative weights during our dryer tests.
 Here the vertical line with the name of the sock shows the time at which each dried in our controlled in-lab tests.

 Take this sock with you on cool to warm days, rain or shine.
 It's a great companion for any activity like trail running, fast packing, or day hike during the spring, fall, or summer.
 However, if you plan on a cold and wet weather adventure, consider a warmer sock like Smartwool PhD

 Enjoy this sock for its purpose.
 Hiking!
 We also thought it did a great job while running, backpacking, and enjoying many other summer activities.

-For $20, we thought the price was a steep for the level of performance, but it does have a unique five-finger design.
+priced contenders.
+However, one might be compelled to pay this price for the unique five-finger design.
 If you want a sock with a better value, check out our Best Buy award winner - the Wigwam Hiking Pro

 .
 Or if you're in the market for a super

 option be sure to check out the ankle-length unisex People's Merino Wool Hiking Socks for just $9 per sock

 or the Danish Endurance Unisex Wool Socks that work out to less than $10 a sock!